TALI-OSU/Curriculum/Calculator_with_JavaScript.md

   * The students will use an if statement in their calculator program.
   * The students will create a design for their calculator program.
 #### Material Needed:
-  * Laptops or Desktop computers with internet access
+  * Laptop or desktop computers with internet access
   * Handouts for the calculator problem.
 See file -> [Lesson Handout](handouts/calulator_with_JavaScript.pdf)
   * A sheet of paper that will allow them to write down their design
   * Pencils